golanlevin/60-212/2026/syllabus/README.md

 * 60-212 is a *doubly-intermediate* course: intended for students who have already had at least one semester of arts foundations, and who have *also* already had at least one semester of introductory computer programming (in any language).
 To qualify for enrollment in this course:
 	* Students must be familiar and comfortable with computer programming fundamentals, such as iteration, conditional testing, functional abstraction, common memory structures (e.g. arrays), and object-oriented programming, as taught in a course like AP Computer Science, or (at CMU) 15-104, 15-110, or 15-112.
-	* Students from outside CFA should be able to demonstrate that they have a creative practice, in a portfolio of creative work.
+	* Students from outside CFA should be able to demonstrate that they have a creative practice, usually by presenting a portfolio of creative work.
 * General computing skills (such as browser use, file management, word processing, and the Linux command line) are essential.
 Students are also expected to have some familiarity with software workflows for editing and distributing images and video.
 * This course is taught primarily with JavaScript.
 Students who are only familiar with Python will benefit from doing some additional preparation, such as viewing p5.js videos on the [Coding Train YouTube Channel](https://www.youtube.com/@TheCodingTrain).